Interstate 580 (California): MacArthur Freeway: Castro Valley to Oakland

 The I-580 freeway in this segment was constructed starting in February 1960, adjacent to the city streets which were part of US 50 between Castro Valley and the large interchange along the eastern approach to the San Francisco–Oakland Bay Bridge in Oakland now called the MacArthur Maze.
 The freeway was named in honor of World War II General Douglas MacArthur.
 Prior to the construction of this freeway, the various city streets of Oakland that were designated for US 50 (principally 38th Street, Hopkins Street, Moss Avenue, Excelsior Avenue, and part of Foothill Boulevard) had been renamed for the General as "MacArthur Boulevard" which, for the most part, still parallels the MacArthur Freeway.
 The renaming occurred on March 26, 1942, by a resolution of the Oakland City Council.

 The freeway was opened to traffic in eight segments until its completion in May 1966 (last segment, connecting with SR 238 (now I-238), in Castro Valley, opened May 20, 1966).
+It required several buildings and structures to be demolished along its route, including 160 about homes in Oakland's Trestle Glen.